 From the Golden Ratio to a general understanding of aesthetic appeals, people often do not consider how powerful a proper architectural design can affect our perception of buildings.
-Architectural languages speak to everyone despite the viewers’ relative understanding of the subject.
+Psychological architecture and its languages speak to everyone despite the viewers’ relative understanding of the subject.
 Architecture can often be overlooked, but its role in affecting human psychology and behavior is evident and is more important than people may credit it for.
-This article will dive into the intricate details of how and why architecture has such a powerful effect on the human mind; however, one must understand what aesthetics means before moving on.
+This article will dive into the intricate details of psychological architecture: how and why architecture has such a powerful effect on the human mind.

 What Are Aesthetics?